collapsed-stacks/startups/questions/767/how-can-one-inexpensively-assess-an-idea-s-potential.md

 - posted by: [Rasmus Severinsen](https://stackexchange.com/users/5103633/rasmus-severinsen) on 2014-09-29
 - score: 2

-<p>Cheapest method: Learn about Customer Development and execution thereof, and you can basically test the feasibility of an identified business opportunity at little or no budget and even with little tech knowledge (if your idea is based around tech).</p>
+Cheapest method: Learn about Customer Development and execution thereof, and you can basically test the feasibility of an identified business opportunity at little or no budget and even with little tech knowledge (if your idea is based around tech).

-<p>Testing the feasibility of a business opportunity can easily be done with little or no financial investment.
+Testing the feasibility of a business opportunity can easily be done with little or no financial investment.
 As noted by JezC you are looking at what's popularly labelled "Customer Development".
 Instead of making a pitiful attempt at explaining everything there is to know about customer development, I would recommend mainly two books: "Four Steps to the Epiphany" by Steve Blank and "The Mom Test" by Rob Fitzpatrick.
 You can easily read these books in one or two days, and you will have a really good idea about going about testing the feasibility of your identified business opportunity.
 The first mentioned book will tell you about the philosophy of customer development, while the second mentioned will give you a practical guide to performing 'customer conversations' which is essential in customer development.
-My best advice is: "get out of the building and talk to real (potential) customers".</p>
+My best advice is: "get out of the building and talk to real (potential) customers".

 ## Answer 3935